sedol1339/files/abstracts.md

 Friston, K. J., Levin, M., Sengupta, B., & Pezzulo, G. (2015).
 Knowing one's place: a free-energy approach to pattern regulation.
 J. R. Soc.
 Interface.
 Retrieved from https://www.semanticscholar.org/paper/Knowing-one's-place%3A-a-free-energy-approach-to-Friston-Levin/2c13294ccc0045d24fe0ae01a5ff6dd21d0566d1

 Ge, R., Huang, F., Jin, C., & Yuan, Y. (2015).
 Escaping From Saddle Points --- Online Stochastic Gradient for Tensor Decomposition. arXiv, 1503.02101.
 Retrieved from https://arxiv.org/abs/1503.02101v1

+    - We consider non-convex functions with exponentially many local minima and saddle points, for example, orthogonal tensor decomposition problem, that is the key step in spectral learning for many latent variable models
+    - We identify a property of non-convex functions which we call "strict saddle"
+    - Intuitively, it guarantees local progress if we have access to the Hessian information
+    - With strict saddle property SGD converges to a local minimum in a polynomial number of iterations

 He, K., Zhang, X., Ren, S., & Sun, J. (2015).
 Deep Residual Learning for Image Recognition. arXiv, 1512.03385.
 Retrieved from https://arxiv.org/abs/1512.03385v1